Icyfighting/Car-Rental-Management-System/README.md

 # Car-Rental-Management-System
-This project is training project that I completed in programing school.The project is management system of car rental company.It provides management of car, subscriber and admin information, and also provides the services of renting car, returning car, checking car and generating bills, and can also logs system operation.
+This project is training project that I completed in programing school.The project is management system of car rental company.It provides management of car, subscriber and admin information, and also provides the services of renting car, returning car, checking car, generating bills and recording system operation.
 ****

 |Author|Bing Yan|